Explore Ipswich Open Space Properties

 Important to Remember

-It’s always recommended to take a map, either paper or digital, when going out on the trails.
-There are lots of free trail apps you can download on your phone including, Alltrails, Gaia GPS and Hiking Project to name a few.
-This trail map is an overview map of all public trails and Town open space properties with trail access.
+- It’s always recommended to take a map, either paper or digital, when going out on the trails.
+There are lots of free trail apps you can download on your phone including, All trails, Gaia GPS and Hiking Project to name a few.
+This is an overview map of all public trails and Town open space properties with trail access.
 Also stay on trails to avoid trespassing on private property and coming in contact with potentially poisonous plants and insects commonly found in Ipswich.

 Additional Property & Trails Information